 With nostalgia at the forefront, Carbone is plain gorgeous.
-While this big, bold, and beautiful ode to Italian-Americana comes alive at night under the low lights, lunch is equally admired among brash bankers with big appetites and Valentino-donning divas.
-That same sense of history pervades the entire space, which highlights plush banquettes, impressive ceramics, and glittering chandeliers.
-Was the striking tiled-floor inspired from a certain restaurant scene in The Godfather?
-Probably.
-Mid-century classics are what this menu is all about, but exalted ingredients, skill, and presentations will excite even the most cynical savant.
-Stylish servers—who work the floor with a little flirt and lot of flair—remain in character while presenting top antipasti like crusty garlic bread, soppressata, and fresh, particularly divine olive oil-dunked mozzarella.
-A Caesar salad tossed tableside with carb-worthy croutons and gently pickled white anchovies hits the ball out of the park, just as pale-yellow, ricotta-filled tortellini over an intensely rich and meaty ragù is a laudable delight.
-Desserts like a proper cheesecake set atop a cookie-crumb base and laced with lemon curd is New York in all its old-school glory.
+While this big, bold and beautiful ode to Italian-Americana comes alive at night under the low lights, lunch is equally admired among brash bankers with big appetites and their Valentino-donning divas.
+That same sense of history pervades the entire space, which highlights plush banquettes, impressive ceramics and glittering chandeliers.
+Was the striking tiled-floor inspired by a certain restaurant scene in The Godfather?
+Indeed.
+Mid-century classics are what this menu is all about, but exalted ingredients, skill and presentations will excite even the most cynical savant.
+Stylish servers—who work the floor with a little flirt and lot of flair—remain in character while presenting top antipasti like crusty garlic bread, soppressata and fresh, particularly divine olive oil-dunked mozzarella.
+Spaghetti alla gricia may be simple but dazzles just the same, and chicken scarpariello in a garlicky crumb coating dolls up traditional red-sauce cooking with a chunky stew-like sauce with peppers and mushrooms.
+Though the prices here are jaw-dropping, all is forgiven after one bite of the drool-worthy, six-layer blackout cake.

 - MICHELIN guide inspectors